An Example of Perfection

 Members met with the residents and determined what they wanted most were home-cooked meals.
 Each Sunday, for the past four years, our congregants have been cooking and eating with the G-House youth.
 But that is only the beginning of the story.

 When G-House residents learned that a former Sunday dinner volunteer was diagnosed with cancer, they immediately signed up for the Mealtrain calendar and delivered flowers, a card and a three-course dinner every two weeks for thirteen months.
-Additionally they baked cookies for our Board of Directors for Chanukah, and they joined our young adults for an evening of cooking and serving the homeless this past February during the Interfaith Shelter Feedings.
+Additionally they baked cookies for our Board of Directors for Chanukah, and they joined our young adults for an evening of cooking and serving the homeless this past February during the Interfaith Shelter Dinners.
 They expressed gratitude for this empowering opportunity to give back.

 But we are still not at the end of the story.
 Recently, our weekly Email-u-El advertised that G-House need of a barbecue for the 4th of July dinner our congregant was planning to cook with the residents.
 Who called immediately to donate the requested grill?
 None other than the now recent widower and recipient of G-House meals for thirteen months.

 His generosity brings alive the maxim from Proverbs 18:16, “A gift opens the way for the giver and ushers him into the presence of the great.”

 37 million Americans live in poverty.
 1/3 of working Americans do not earn enough money to meet their basic needs.
 1 in 3 American households spend more than 30% of income on housing and 1 in 7 spends more than 50%.
 SF's poverty rate is 11.8%, of which 8% are families with children.

 Jewish Response to Poverty